What do you mean you're trying to figure out EIB history in terms of what?

 And we'd say we were Americans.

-Well, invariably the response would come, yeah, yeah, but who are you really?
+Well, invariably, the response would come, yeah, yeah, but who are you really?

 Russia, you see, is kind of a melting pot, like the U.S., but ethnicities don't melt in quite the same way.

-People consider each other first as Armenians, or Tatars, or Jews, and only second as Russians.
+People consider each other first as Armenians or Tatars or Jews and only second as Russians.

 So Fred Hyatt here is saying, yeah, Russia, nobody's a Russian first.

-And then he said, that's that's the kind of thinking that Donald Trump and the Republican presidential candidates who are pathetically jumping on his nativist bandwagon would bring to this country.
+And then he said, that's the kind of thinking that Donald Trump and the Republican presidential candidates who are pathetically jumping on his nativist bandwagon would bring to this country.

 Are you kidding me?

-Would bring it's already here, Mr. Hyatt.
+Would bring, it's already here, Mr. Hyatt.

-What where in the world are you paying attention?
+Where in the world are you paying attention?

 It's even worse.